samrushing/irken-compiler/docs/datatypes.md

 Complex Datatypes
 -----------------

-By combining recursion and polymorphism, you can build complex and useful new types:
+By combining recursion and polymorphism, we can build complex and useful new types:

     (datatype alist
       (:empty)